Radiator (2014) | Home Ent Release

 Writer/Director: Tom Browne | Cast: Daniel Cerquiera, Gemma Jones, Richard Johnson Leonard | 80mins UK Drama

 Many of us will be familiar with the story at the heart of Tom Browne’s astonishing debut RADIATOR.
 A three-hander, it takes place in a ramshackle house in the Cumbrian countryside where middle-aged Daniel’s parents are coping with life in their 80s.
-Leonard, his father (played insightfully by 86 year old Richard Johnson), is unable to get upstairs anymore and has taken up residence on the sofa from whence he issues orders, frustrated at not being in control anymore.
-Mariah, (a touching turn from Gemma Jones), potters endlessly around the domestic muddle, her confusion possible down to senile dementia – she is a kindly but a desperate figure.
-Daniel’s personal life is far from satisfactory (he is played convincingly by Daniel Cerqueira and co-wrote the screenplay), yet he feels permanently at odds with the situation, powerless as he probably did as a child and guilty now as an adult, taking time off work to support them, whilst being the permanent whipping boy of his curmudgeonly dad.
-Venturing into the village he bumps into a neighbour who chides him further for his lack of parental support.
+Leonard, his father (Richard Johnson, sadly no longer with us), is unable to get upstairs anymore and has taken up residence on the sofa, issuing orders, and frustrated at not being in control anymore.
+Mariah, (a touching turn from Gemma Jones), potters endlessly around the domestic muddle, her confusion possibly down to senile dementia – she is a kindly but a desperate figure.
+Daniel’s personal life is far from satisfactory (he is played convincingly by Daniel Cerqueira who co-wrote the screenplay), yet he feels permanently at odds with the situation, powerless as he probably did as a child, and guilty now as an adult, taking time off work to support them, whilst being the permanent whipping boy of his curmudgeonly dad.
+Venturing into the village, he bumps into a neighbour who chides him further for his lack of parental support.

 Affectingly, Browne has set the film in his parents’ house, still almost untouched since their recent deaths.
 It provides interesting food for thought, unless you’ve already choked on its unpalatable reality.
 MT